Artificial Intelligence

 Earlier this week, ChatGPT introduced DALL-E 3’s new editing tool.
-Today was the first day I had access to it, so I was eager to give it a try!
-I started by generating a picture of a man from the 1870s, dressed in period-appropriate clothing and setting.
-Curious to test the tool’s capabilities, I decided to remove a candle in the foreground from the image.
+Today was the first day I had access to it, so I was eager to try it!
+I started by generating a picture of a man from the 1870s dressed in period-appropriate clothing and setting.
+Curious to test the tool’s capabilities, I attempted to remove a candle from the image’s foreground.

 Accessing the Edit Tool

-To access the edit tool, you first click on the image, then on the paintbrush icon next to the save icon.
-Your cursor becomes a circle, and you can adjust its size with a slider tool in the upper left.
+To access the edit tool, you first click on the image and then the paintbrush icon next to the save icon.
+Your cursor becomes a circle; you can adjust its size with a slider tool in the upper left.

 Removing Objects: A Trial-and-Error Process